PeerRaiser/PeerRaiser/README.txt

 = 1.0.6 =
 * Fix issue with Step 1 not showing check mark when account connected
+* Fix link to add a new campaign in Step 2

 = 1.0.5 =
 * Fix issue with connection controller using staging server instead of live server